Free · no signup

 Overnight (EV charging would show here)3.5 kWh/day

-You vs a typical home
+Your electricity vs a typical home

 Your home4,963 kWhTypical home2,700 kWh

-~£1,435/yr (4,963 kWh) — about 84% above a typical home Based on 365 days of your readings, vs the Ofgem typical-home figure of 2,700 kWh/yr.
+~£1,506/yr of electricity (4,963 kWh) — about 84% above a typical home Based on 365 days of your electricity readings, vs the Ofgem typical-home electricity figure of 2,700 kWh/yr.

 Near-term heating outlook.
 The next 7 days look mild locally (no cold snap forecast), so heating demand should stay low.
 Indicative only.